 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Our inspection of the roof void was somewhat restricted by excess storage items and some insulation.
+Our inspection of the roof void areas was restricted by the presence of a thick layer of insulation and additional storage items.